When your child is aged 4 to 5 years, they will get two vaccines:

 These vaccines are given by a HSE doctor or nurse in primary school to Junior Infants, or in some areas by your GP.

-When these vaccines are given in school the HSE will let you know the date of immunisations.
 If a student misses that immunisation in school, the HSE will arrange for the student to be vaccinated at a HSE clinic.

 In Ireland, all the recommended childhood vaccines listed in the schools immunisation programme are free.